RA1NO3O/inforum_API/README.md

     }
 };
 ```
-> You know what to do.
+> You know how to do.
 - execute `npm run dev` or `pm2 start .\server.js --watch -i max` then you're good to go.